JojiiOfficial/Wipe-rm/README.md

 # Wipe-rm
-Remove your files completely from your harddisk by overwriting it with zeros before deleting it.
+Remove your files completely from your harddisk by overwriting them with zeros before initializing the delete-process.

 # Compiling
 `gcc -o wrm main.c`